Leo-Youmbi/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles: a script that displays current directory contents in a long format.
 4-listmorefiles: a script that displays current directory contents, including hidden files (starting with .).
 5-listfilesdigitonly: a script that displays current directory contents.
 6-firstdirectory: a script that creates a directory named 'my_first_directory' in the '/tmp/' directory.
+7-movethatfile: a script that moves the file betty from '/tmp/' to '/tmp/my_first_directory'.